 Then came the aforementioned Persian Gulf War, whereupon the T-72 ran afoul of the M1A1 Abrams and its supremely accurate and powerful 120mm main gun, wielding ammo with the range and power to go through Russian armor like a knife through butter.
 In particular, there was the Battle of 73 Easting on 26-27 February 1991, which is ofttimes described as “the last great tank battle of the 20th century.”
 It pitted the U.S. Army’s VII Corps against the Tawalkana Division of the Republican Guard, and it was an absolute turkey shoot for the American tankers; 160 Iraqi MBTs destroyed in exchange for zero American tanks killed.

-Fast-forward to the present conflict in Ukraine, and Russian-crewed T-72s are taking even more severe losses; though the exact number is impossible to pin down, being skewed by Russian and Ukrainian propaganda reports alike, the open-source database Oryx provides us with a ballpark figure of 1,183 Russian tanks killed.
+Fast-forward to the present conflict in Ukraine, and Russian-crewed T-72s are taking even more severe losses; though the exact number is impossible to pin down, being skewed by Russian and Ukrainian propaganda reports alike, many report that over half of Russia’s tanks have been destroyed.
 Putin’s T-72s are getting schwacked by everything from AT-4 man-portable antitank weapons to the famed Bayraktar drones.

 Christian D. Orr is a former Air Force Security Forces officer, Federal law enforcement officer, and private military contractor (with assignments worked in Iraq, the United Arab Emirates, Kosovo, Japan, Germany, and the Pentagon).
 Chris holds a B.A. in International Relations from the University of Southern California (USC) and an M.A. in Intelligence Studies (concentration in Terrorism Studies) from American Military University (AMU).
 He has also been published in The Daily Torch and The Journal of Intelligence and Cyber Security.
 Last but not least, he is a Companion of the Order of the Naval Order of the United States (NOUS).
 In his spare time, he enjoys shooting, dining out, cigars, Irish and British pubs, travel, USC Trojans college football, and Washington DC professional sports.